Stages of human death: Clinical signs and stages of death

-The definition of legal death, and its formal documentation in a death certificate, vary according to the jurisdiction.
+The definition of legal death, and its formal documentation in a death certificate, varies according to the jurisdiction.
 The certification applies to somatic death, corresponding to death of the person, which has varying definitions but most commonly describes a lack of vital signs and brain function.
 Death at the level of cells, called molecular death or cell death, follows a matter of hours later.
 These distinctions, and the independence of physicians certifying legal death, are significant in organ procurement.

 Post-mortem changes

 Post-mortem changes refer to the series of changes that occur to a body after death.
 These changes can generally be divided between early post-mortem changes and late post-mortem changes (also known as decomposition).
 These changes occur along a continuum and can be helpful in determining the post-mortem interval, which is the time between death and examination.

 The stages that follow shortly after death are: